-- the kind of control (see the above point a) b) c)) applicable to the company; - the amount of the transaction relating to the transaction subject to the Transfer pricing rules; - if the company has the documentation to prove the transfer pricing method adopted within the group.
+- the kind of control (see the above points) applicable to the company; - the amount of the transaction relating to the transaction subject to the Transfer pricing rules; - if the company has the documentation to prove the transfer pricing method adopted within the group.

-In relation to the above documents, the Italian regulations make explicit reference to the OECD Guidelines, and the documentation requirements broadly replicate the recommendations of the EU Code of Conduct on transfer pricing documentation for associated enterprises in the EU - the "European Union Transfer Pricing Documentation" or "EU TPD".
-This includes the Master Fil and Country File document, although with some points of difference, towards a more comprehensive informative package.
+In relation to the above documents, the Italian regulations make explicit reference to the OECD Guidelines, and the documentation requirements broadly replicate the recommendations of the EU Code of Conduct on transfer pricing documentation for associated enterprises in the EU - the 'European Union Transfer Pricing Documentation' or 'EU TPD'.
+This includes the Master File and the Country specific documentation (Local File), although with some points of difference, towards a more comprehensive informative package.